michaeldayreads/reference/kubernetes.md

 ### Build Configuration

 Docker builds often run as root.
-The additional build interface may provide some security beneifits.
+The additional build interface may provide some security benefits.

 Getting from source to image.

 ### Deployment Configuration

-Partial or complete deploymet/re-deployment based on:
+Partial or complete deployment/re-deployment based on:
 - Image change (tag)
 - Code change (webhook)
 - Config change